ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/faceted-search.dotnet.markdown

 ### Stale results

 The faceted search does not take into account a staleness of an index.
-You can't wait for non stale results by customizing your query with `WaitForNonStaleResults` method.
+You can wait for non stale results by customizing your query with `WaitForNonStaleResults` method.

 ### Fluent API

-As an alternative for creating a list of facets and passing it to `AggregateBy` method, RavenDB also exposes a dynamic API where you can create your facets using a built-in builder.
+As an alternative for creating a list of facets and passing it to `AggregateBy` method, RavenDB also exposes a dynamic API where you can create your facets using a builder.
 You can read more about those methods in our dedicated Client API article that can be found [here](../../client-api/session/querying/how-to-perform-a-faceted-search).

 ## Related articles